 Now, when we hit Next, it’s going to write email copy for us, so we’re going to hit Next.
 Remember, this is a free-plus-shipping offer.
 We start with the end in mind.
 All of our email sequences here end up outputting into… There we go.
 All of the email copy, or all of the email sequences, ended up outputting into the dashboard here.
 Let me just go… I’m going to need to refresh here.

 There it is.
-The free-plus-shipping email copy for the book, we're going to preview this guy.
-Don't you know, it's probably not going to come up.
+The free-plus-shipping email copy for the book, we’re going to preview this guy.
+Don’t you know, it’s probably not going to come up.
 There we go.
 Hmm, a little weird, but anyway.
-What ends up happening is it'll write email copy and then you get to output it as a text file and then you get to end up putting it inside your CRM in the message center.
+What ends up happening is it’ll write an email copy.
+Then you get to output it as a text file.
+You get to end up putting it inside your CRM in the message center.

 You end up getting emails that look like this.
 We have the email.
 The email is going to be the subject line closing.
 Then here, we just have a very, very, very short email body.
 It ends up working out.
 It just automatically gets pushed up into the message center.
 Here, we have “Are you in?”
 Then we have “Today’s the last day to join us here,” “Are you in?”
 Blah, blah, blah, features and benefits.
 Then we have “Every module has been painstakingly put together,” and so on.
 All of your email copy’s already created and then you end up just editing and firing it out.

 That’s the idea for all of the sequences in place.
 Then in terms of sequences, there’s a lot of different ones.
 So we have the flash sales and single physical products and blog sequences, lead magnet sequences.
 A lot of different stuff you can end up playing with.